19th Century Persian Serapi Carpets: The Deeply Emotive Weavings Of Northwest Persian Azerbaijan

 Persian Serapi Rug | 4′ 6″ x 6′ 4″ | Late 19th century | Connoisseur-Caliber

-Extremely seldom found today, the first generation of Serapis woven circa 1850 and occasionally even earlier are the most archetypical and manifest the greatest individuality of design and color combinations.
+Extremely seldom found today, the first generation of Serapis woven circa 1850 and occasionally even earlier are the most archetypical and demonstrate the greatest individuality of design and color combinations.
 Some seem ‘primitive’ or rough in character, as if tribal and village weavers were learning how to adapt their traditional design ways to the larger format of room-size carpets.
 These very early representatives have tremendous ‘artistic staying power’ with extremely evocative designs combined with highly harmonious color palettes.

 Serapis woven in the 3rd quarter, 19th century to circa 1875, can be breathtakingly spacious in pattern, with striking designs and unexpected palettes with an abundance of salmons, beige, earth tones, and turquoise, along with carnelian and terra cotta reds.
-Most characteristic of this period is the use of more brilliant earthy orangey-reds.
-Their fields may be filled with stylized motifs which are impossible to identify.
-Striking corner spandrels are commonly ivory, or more rarely light blue or rarely yellow-camel.

 Extremely seldom found today, the first generation of Serapis woven circa 1850 and occasionally even earlier are the most archetypical and manifest the greatest individuality of design and color combinations.”